mlpack/blog/content/blog/LozhnikovFinal.md

 I continued my project with the R+ tree which is based on the paper [The R+-tree: A dynamic index for multi-dimensional objects] [r-plus-tree-paper].
 The main advantage of the tree is the property that children do not overlap each other.

 When I had implemented the tree I found an error in the insertion algorithm.
 The paper does not discuss the method in detail.
 It is not difficult to think out a case when we can not insert a point and preserve the property of non-overlapping children.
 Another problem is that the tree does not guarantee that the number of child nodes after the split algorithm is less than the maximum allowed number.
 The issues appear to be well known problems.
-I looked through a series of articles and came across the paper [R++ tree: an efficient spatial access method for highly redundant point data] [r-plus-plus-tree-paper] that describes a variant of the R+ tree tat takes into account the maximum bounding rectangle and avoids the issues.
-So, I added a workaround that solves the R+ tree problems by increasing the maximum size of the node and I implemented the R++ tree.
+I looked through a series of articles and came across the paper [R++ tree: an efficient spatial access method for highly redundant point data] [r-plus-plus-tree-paper] that describes a variant of the R+ tree that takes into account the maximum bounding rectangle and avoids the issues.
+So, I've added a workaround that solves the R+ tree problems by increasing the maximum size of the node and I've implemented the R++ tree.

 The implementation of the R+ tree and the R++ tree can be found in [Pull Request 699] [699] and [Pull Request 724] [724].